jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-* I make the value in the test to match the actual value popped
+* I make the value in the test match the actual value popped

   .. code-block:: python